 If you want to, you can ask OriginalityCheck to ignore quotations, references and bibliography items in your assignment when reporting on its originality.
-You can find the instructions for doing so on this Turnitin support page (scroll down to Changing filters and settings).
+You can find the instructions for doing so on this Turnitin support page.

 You'll have to switch the filter on every time you run a report—you can't set it to stay on and be applied automatically to each assignment.

 Even with the filter turned on, Turnitin will still find some matches.
 When your teachers review the originality report, they will see that the matches are only for legitimate quotations and references.